El Greco: Contemporary

+Modern

 With the arrival of Romantic sentiments in the late 18th century, El Greco's works were examined anew.
 To French writer Théophile Gautier, El Greco was the precursor of the European Romantic movement in all its craving for the strange and the extreme.
 Gautier regarded El Greco as the ideal romantic hero (the "gifted", the "misunderstood", the "mad"), (Note: The myth of El Greco's madness came in two versions.
 On the one hand Gautier believed that El Greco went mad from excessive artistic sensitivity.
 On the other hand, the public and the critics would not possess the ideological criteria of Gautier and would retain the image of El Greco as a "mad painter" and, therefore, his "maddest" paintings were not admired but considered to be historical documents proving his "madness".) and was the first who explicitly expressed his admiration for El Greco's later technique.
 French art critics Zacharie Astruc and Paul Lefort helped to promote a widespread revival of interest in his painting.
+Lefort particularly extolled El Greco, along with Velasquez, as one of the founders of the Spanish School which was mainly branded by its realism.

 In the 1890s, Spanish painters living in Paris adopted him as their guide and mentor.
 However, in the popular English-speaking imagination he remained the man who "painted horrors in the Escorial" in the words of Ephraim Chambers' Cyclopaedia in 1899.

 In 1908, Spanish art historian Manuel Bartolomé Cossío published the first comprehensive catalogue of El Greco's works; in this book El Greco was presented as the founder of the Spanish School.
 The same year Julius Meier-Graefe, a scholar of French Impressionism, traveled in Spain, expecting to study Velázquez, but instead becoming fascinated by El Greco; he recorded in 1910 his experiences in Spanische Reise (Spanish Journey, published in English in 1926), the book which widely established El Greco as a great painter of the past "outside a somewhat narrow circle".
 In El Greco's work, Meier-Graefe found foreshadowing of modernity.
 These are the words Meier-Graefe used to describe El Greco's impact on the artistic movements of his time:

 He [El Greco] has discovered a realm of new possibilities.
 Not even he, himself, was able to exhaust them.
 All the generations that follow after him live in his realm.
 There is a greater difference between him and Titian, his master, than between him and Renoir or Cézanne.
 Nevertheless, Renoir and Cézanne are masters of impeccable originality because it is not possible to avail yourself of El Greco's language, if in using it, it is not invented again and again, by the user.